bachiraoun/fullrmc/README.md

 fullrmc on the cloud
 ====================
+Reserve your machine on the cloud and run fullrmc using its advanced user interface.
+Features such as multiframe computing including all of the statistical, mesoscopic and nanoscopic computations are only available in the cloud version of fullrmc.
 ![](images/webapp_viewer.png)

 News
 ====
 * fullrmc is now available on the cloud with an advanced user interface
 * fullrmc cloud version provides additional features that are not open sourced
     * Mixture models: Using multiframe meta-structure, fullrmc cloud allows to model complex systems such as multi-phase systems, distribution of nanoparticles in solution, etc.
     * Statistical calculation: using the concept of multiframe, fullrmc enrichs the single box approach with the statistical approach where multiple frames can be fit simulatenously using the same or different stochastic approach